AtomixPL/termadventure/README.md

 v1.0.2 (06-10-2025) - small text fix on "no password" scenario on final layer

 v1.0.3 (07-10-2025) - typing a blank username is now impossible

+v1.0.4 (11-10-2025) - fixed issue where executing "python" instead of "python3" in build.py won't work on other linux distros